-Changing your cat’s or dog’s diet does require sound knowledge for overall balance.
+Changing your pet's diet does require sound knowledge for overall balance.
 It also requires a little bit of deception as, just like children, animals can resist change.

-The second most important way to achieve good animal health is through a natural system of health care.
+The second most important way to achieve good animal health is through a natural, holistic system of health care.

-Whilst veterinary care is indeed indispensable for certain areas such as some serious accidents, homoeopathy offers a much wider and deeper action for general health and in particular for chronic conditions.
+Whilst veterinary care is indeed indispensable for certain areas such as some acute or serious accidents, homoeopathy offers a much wider and deeper action for general health and in particular for chronic conditions.

 Not only that, but it is never a struggle to medicate an animal when the choice of treatment is good.
 Many will make it perfectly clear that they want the remedy.

 Initially, I suggest you always consult with a homoeopath or homoeopathic vet for your animal’s health needs.
 This does not necessarily have to be done in person.
-Much good can be done by distance consulting such as on the phone or via Skype.
+Much good can be done by distance consulting such as on the phone or internet.

-Once you are familiar with how homoeopathy works, then you may like to take a course or workshop to learn how to use the common remedies for acutes conditions.
+Once you are familiar with how homoeopathy works, then you may like to take a course or workshop to learn how to use the common remedies for acute conditions.
 This can save you hundreds if not thousands of dollars in health care fees, not to mention the anxiety that accompanies such situations.
-And the trauma your animal goes through.
+And the trauma your pet goes through.

-The best animal health comes from you taking control, from you learning about the best foods for the species and from you using the best health care.
+The best animal health care comes from you taking control, from you learning about the best foods for the species and from you using the best health care.